 What you need to know

 For estates of decedents dying in 2006 or after, the applicable exclusion amount is $1,000,000.
+For estates of decedents dying in 2023 or after, the applicable exclusion amount is $2,000,000.
 Future changes to the federal estate tax law have no impact on the Massachusetts estate tax.

 All printable Massachusetts tax forms are in PDF format.
 To read them, you'll need the free Adobe Acrobat Reader.